-- Is referred to Administration for a major behaviour which is recorded on an orange slip. - Is referred to Administration for repeated minor behaviours which has been recorded on an orange slip.
+- Is referred to the office for a major behaviour which is recorded on an Orange Slip - Is referred to the office for repeated minor behaviours which has been recorded on an Orange Slip - Or has any combination of the above mentioned at the discretion of administration

-Please note breaches of acceptable standards of behaviour (see 'Behaviour Education Policy') that result in a suspension leads to an automatic loss of Good Standing.
+Please note breaches of acceptable standards of behaviour (see 'Behaviour Education Policy') that results in a suspension leads to an automatic loss of Good Standing.

-REINSTATING GOOD STANDING
+REINSTATING GOOD STANDING:

-Good Standing may be reinstated after a minimum of 2 weeks if:
+Good Standing may be reinstated after a minimum of two weeks if:

-- The student is participating or performing consistently to the best of their ability. - Issues relating to suspension/behavioural breaches are resolved in accordance with the schools 'Behaviour Education Policy'. - Completion of 'Application of Reinstatement of Good Standing'.
+- The student is participating or performing consistently to the best of their ability - Issues relating to suspension/ behavioural breaches are resolved in accordance with the schools 'Behaviour Education Policy'

-If a student loses their Good Standing at any point during a term, they will not be permitted to attend the end of term acknowledgement.
+If a student loses their Good Standing within a term, they are not permitted to attend the end of term acknowledgement.